The Aspetuck Land Trust Blog

 Vernal pools are filled by snow melt and spring rains and contain amphibians that form the foundation of the forest food chain.
 Trout Brook is host to over 100 plant and animal species of conservation concern.
 Help us protect the preserve’s biodiversity and sensitive plant and animal habitats by staying on marked trails.

-Posted by David Brant at 1:04 PM 0 comments Links to this post
+Posted by David Brant at 1:04 PM 0 comments

 Tuesday, January 1, 2013